 The introspection process involved presenting some type of stimulus to a highly trained observer.
 The observer would then report on their experience, including thoughts, feelings, sensations, and perceptions.

 While Wundt is credited as the founder of structuralism, he didn’t use the term to refer to his approach.
-Instead, he called his approach to psychology volunteerism.
+Instead, he called his approach to psychology as volunteerism.

 His student, Edward B. Titchener, coined the term structuralism.
 Titchener is credited with introducing Wundt’s work in America, yet critics note that he largely misrepresented much of his mentor’s work.
-Despite this, Titchener became a strong force in early psychology and is responsible for establishing the very first school of thought in psychology.

 What Impact Did Structuralism Have on Psychology?

 Thanks to Titchener’s influence, structuralism became an important force during the early years of psychology.
 But it was not without its critics.
 The school of thought known as functionalism soon emerged, partially in response to structuralism.
-Rather than simply looking at the parts of consciousness, functionalism stressed looking at the purpose and function of human thought and behavior.

 The two schools of thought became competing elements in psychology.
 The psychologist Mary Whiton Calkins called for a reconciliation between the two approaches, but Wundt famously derided functionalism as merely “literature” while American psychologist and philosopher William James dismissed structuralism as having “no thought.”